Qovery/documentation/website/guides/tutorial/kubernetes-observability-and-monitoring-with-datadog.md

   site: datadoghq.eu
   # Update the cluster name with the name of your choice
   clusterName: qoverycluster

-# in the section below, we are adding Qovery macros in order to automatically add a set
-# of labels and annotations to the deployed Pods/Deployments/services etc..
-This is not
-# mandatory to install Datadog itself but it allows you to fully benefit from the Qovery
-# functionalities (Display application logs, restart pods etc..).
-See the official Qovery
-# Helm documentation for more information.
-commonLabels:
-  qovery.labels.service

-clusterAgent:
-  deploymentAnnotations:
-    qovery.annotations.service
-  podAnnotations:
-    qovery.annotations.service
-  additionalLabels:
-    qovery.labels.service

-agents:
-  daemonsetAnnotations:
-    qovery.annotations.service
-  podAnnotations:
-    qovery.annotations.service
-  additionalLabels:
-    qovery.labels.service

-clusterChecksRunner:
-  deploymentAnnotations:
-    qovery.annotations.service
-  podAnnotations:
-    qovery.annotations.service
-  additionalLabels:
-    qovery.labels.service
 ```

 There are many other values you can set and modify the Datadog agent behaviour.
 For advanced usage, check: https://github.com/Datadog/helm-charts/blob/main/charts/datadog/values.yaml